kamilbaczek/Prime-Drive-Domain-Driven-Design-Example/Modules/Realizations/PrimeDrive.Realizations.Domain/Docs/Excercises/Excercise_02.md

-2. Zmień proste struktury danych z poprzedniego zadania na Value Objects
+2. Change the simple data structures from the previous task to Value Objects